These Words: Commercial performance

-"These Words" entered the UK Singles Chart on 22 August 2004 at number one, remaining on the chart for thirteen weeks.
+"These Words" entered the UK Singles Chart on 22 August 2004 at number one, remaining on the chart for 13 weeks.
 It maintained the number one position for two weeks.
-In the United Kingdom, Bedingfield and her brother, pop-singer Daniel Bedingfield, became the first sister and brother to achieve separate number one singles.
-The track also charted at number one in Ireland, remaining on the singles chart for seventeen weeks.
+In the United Kingdom, Bedingfield and her brother, pop-singer Daniel Bedingfield, became the first siblings to achieve separate number one singles.
+The track also charted at number one in Ireland, remaining on the singles chart for 17 weeks.

-Across Europe, "These Words" was largely successful, reaching number one in Poland, number two in Austria, Germany and Norway, and the top ten in the Netherlands, Sweden and Switzerland.
-Elsewhere, the song peaked within the top ten on the majority of the charts it entered.
+Across Europe, "These Words" was largely successful, reaching number one in Poland, number two in Austria, Germany and Norway, and the top 10 in the Netherlands, Sweden and Switzerland.
+Elsewhere, the song peaked within the top 10 on the majority of the charts it entered.
 In Australia, "These Words" debuted at number six and reached a peak position of number five three weeks later.
-On the 2004 ARIA end of the year chart, the song charted at number forty-nine and was certified gold.
+On the 2004 ARIA end of the year chart, the song charted at number 49 and was certified gold.
 In New Zealand the single performed stronger, reaching number two on the singles chart.

-"These Words" performed moderately well in North America.
-The single debuted at number one hundred on the Billboard Hot 100 on 2 July 2005 and reached a peak position at number seventeen, remaining on the chart for twenty weeks.
-The song did well on pop-oriented charts, reaching number nine on the Pop 100 and number ten on the Top 40 Mainstream.
+"These Words" also performed well in North America.
+The single debuted at number 100 on the Billboard Hot 100 on 2 July 2005 and reached a peak position of number 17, remaining on the chart for 20 weeks.
+The song did even better on pop-oriented charts, reaching number nine on the Pop 100 and number 10 on the Mainstream Top 40 chart.
 "These Words" was helped on the Hot 100 by its strong digital downloads, peaking at number seven on the Hot Digital Songs chart.
-The single had crossover success in the dance charts, reaching number one on the Hot Dance Airplay chart and number thirty-five on the Hot Dance Club Play chart.
+The single had crossover success in the dance charts, reaching number one on the Hot Dance Airplay chart and number 35 on the Hot Dance Club Play chart.